 There are two kinds of inquiries (or pulls) that can occur on your credit report: “hard” inquiries and “soft” inquiries.
-While both types of credit inquiries enable a third party, such as you or a lender, to view the information in your credit report, only hard inquiries negatively affect your credit score.
+While both types of credit inquiries enable a third party, such as a lender, to view the information in your credit report, only hard inquiries negatively affect your credit score.

-Soft inquiry typically occurs when a person or company checks your credit report as part of a background check or to make a prescreened offer of credit.
+A soft inquiry typically occurs when a person or company checks your credit report as part of a background check or to make a prescreened offer of credit.
 A soft inquiry may be recorded in your credit report, depending on the credit bureau, but it does not affect your credit score.
-On Upstart, a soft credit inquiry occurs when you initially request a rate based on your name, address, and date of birth in order to determine if you are eligible and your rate.
+With Upstart, a soft credit inquiry occurs when you initially request a rate based on your name, address, and date of birth in order to determine if you are eligible and your rate.

 Hard inquiries generally occur when a financial institution, such as a lender or credit card issuer, checks your credit report when making a credit decision.
 Hard inquiries will impact your credit score and they may remain on your credit report for two years.
 With Upstart a hard pull occurs just before you sign the promissory note.